Mateo Kovačić: Dinamo Zagreb

 In the beginning of 2012–13 season, he suffered a metatarsal bone injury that caused him to miss several games on the club's qualifying road to another Champions League.
-He returned just in time to play in Dinamo's first Champions League game against Porto.
-Kovačić played in all six Dinamo Zagreb's matches in the 2012–13 UEFA Champions League group stage, against Porto, Paris Saint-Germain and Dynamo Kyiv.
+He returned just in time to play in Dinamo's first 2012–13 Champions League game against Porto.
+Kovačić played in all six Dinamo Zagreb's matches in the 2012–13 Champions League group stage, against Porto, Paris Saint-Germain and Dynamo Kyiv.
 He continued to impress with his mature performances at a young age during the first half of the season.
 In October 2012, he was nominated for Golden Boy, an award given by sports journalists to a young player from Europe perceived to have been the most impressive during a season.
 During the season's winter break, Dinamo's board threw away the speculations about Kovačić leaving the club in the near future by saying they are building a new team around him and another rising star, Alen Halilović.
-However, on 30 January 2013, the media surprisingly revealed Kovačić was sold to Italian Serie A club Inter Milan.

-During his time with Dinamo, Kovačić won two domestic league titles and two Croatian Cup titles, appearing in a total of 73 official matches, including 12 appearances in the UEFA Champions League.

 Inter Milan

-On 31 January 2013, Kovačić agreed to a transfer to Inter Milan.
-It was revealed the deal was worth €15 million in total, with €11 million paid immediately and €4 million when and if Inter qualifies for the UEFA Champions League.
-Upon his arrival, Kovačić was given the number 10 shirt, previously worn by Wesley Sneijder.